DigitalPublishingToolkit/NN09/md/10Rules.md

 Ordinary social practices that seem innocent at first glance may have unexpected consequences as soon as they are made searchable and connectable.
-‘I do not yet know what all of this means for me and my tweeting’, was how I ended the article at the time.
-Today, I know this was the starting point of a broader contemplation of the matter, which has, with some diversions, led up to the *10 Rules of the New Game*.
+‘I do not yet know what all of this means for me and my tweeting,’ was how I ended the article at the time.
+Today, I know this was the starting point of a broader contemplation of the matter, which has, with some diversions, led up to *Digital Tailspin: Ten Rules for the Internet After Snowden*.

 First, I pursued my thoughts about *Kontrollverlust*, the loss of control in the digital world, only casually.[^2] But when Frank Schirrmacher, the late editor of German daily *Frankfurter Allgemeine Zeitung* (FAZ), asked me if I wanted to write a blog for the FAZ website in early 2010, I knew this would be my topic.
 My blog was aptly named ‘CTRL-Verlust’.
-Unfortunately the collaboration ended after about six months due to a conflict of opinions with the editors, but I continued the blog by myself at *ctrl-verlust.net*.[^3]
+Unfortunately, the collaboration ended after about six months due to a conflict of opinions with the editors, but I continued the blog by myself at *ctrl-verlust.net*.[^3]

 ## The Book

-Over the past four years, I had occasionally thought about turning my increasingly extensive body of reflections on the digital information tailspin into a book.
+Over the past four years I had occasionally thought about turning my increasingly extensive body of reflections on the digital information tailspin into a book.
 But somehow, the final incentive was missing.
 What tipped the scale were Edward Snowden’s revelations in 2013.
 The monstrosity of this gigantic project – nothing less than the observation of the entire planet – made me realize just how small I had been thinking until then.
 So far, I had regarded *Kontrollverlust* as an everyday phenomenon that was still quite rare, but might impact one person or another.
-That this loss of control had long become the totalitarian reality of every single person on the internet did, in fact, surprise me.
+That it had long become the totalitarian reality of every single person on the internet surprised me.

 I’m certainly not the first one to regard this framework as a ‘game changer’: a shift in circumstances with the power to modify the